bloodtidesys/bloodtidesys/README.md

   <summary>──⠀Personal info　  </summary>

 <p align="center">
  Hi!
 Call us Syn or KODEX, and are currently BODILY 15 years old.
 Our birthday is April 15th.
-We been in orchestra for 5 years now, and hope to become an actor in the future.
+The host of the sys is Leo :3 We been in orchestra for 5 years now, and hope to become an actor in the future.
 We tend to capitalize our plural pronouns (We, Us, etc).
 We're open for conversation, but just shoot a whisper first since We're usually offtab.
-I YUMESHIP WITH MARK HOFFMAN, GIYUU TOMIOKA, AND CORBEAU!
+I YUMESHIP WITH MARK HOFFMAN, GIYUU TOMIOKA, SHANE, AND CORBEAU!
 NONSHARING!
 DOUBLES DNI THANK YOU

 </details>